jwo/jwo.github.com/source/_posts/2012-09-03-the-one-where-you-take-your-deploy-to-11-asset-pipeline.markdown

 categories:  rails
 ---

-Things I Love: the asset pipeline in Rails.
+Things I love: the asset pipeline in Rails.
 Things I detest: Long deploys caused by recompiling the asset-pipeline when _I KNOW NOTHING HAS CHANGED_.
-Makes it hard to deploy constantly if each takes 2 minutes.
+It makes it hard to deploy constantly if each takes 2 minutes.

 <!-- more -->
 <div class="tldr">